 Innovative aspects are assessed by comparison with existing technologies or other technologies in development, and evidence of any patents or other intellectual property claimed by the applicant that might give them unique proprietary rights to exploiting the idea.
 An innovative product or technology that is not owned by the applicant, but simply licensed from a third party would not normally count as innovative, unless the applicant can demonstrate that they are uniquely placed to bring this licensed product/technology to the UK market.

 Commercial viability is assessed according to the applicant’s understanding of the potential market(s) for their idea, the quality/credibility of their team (including an understanding of the gaps in the team), and whether they are ‘ready to go’ to make positive use of Shell Springboard funding.

-Finally applications are assessed according to their social impact.
+Finally applications are assessed according to their social and environmental impact.
 Low carbon innovation can often present remarkable solutions to some of the world’s most pressing societal problems.
-Social impact is the measure of the benefits of an enterprise or innovation to society.
+This criterion is a measure of the benefits if an enterprise or innovation to society.
 This may include benefits to employees, customers, the general public or society at large.

 This second stage review results in the scoring of each of the long-listed applications according to each of the three Shell Springboard criteria.
 The three criteria scores are totalled to produce an aggregate score for each long-listed application.

 The third and final stage of the application assessment process is to draw up the shortlists for each of the two regional finals.
 There will be up to nine finalists at each regional event.
 The finalists are selected on the basis of their score from the second stage of the application process.

 The shortlisted finalists are then invited to an appropriate judging event for face-to-face presentations to independent judges, and specific questioning about their proposals.
 Further guidance on how best to prepare for the judging panels and the practical details for each event will be sent to finalists after the regional shortlists have been completed and finalists notified.